Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Dataset

 \paragraph{Subject demographics.} Out of the total pool of subjects that volunteered data for our 2-stage data capture, 50$\%$ are female, 47.8$\%$ are male, and the remaining chose ``a gender not listed here".
 Amongst different age groups, 37$\%$ of the participants are 25-34 years old, 32.6$\%$ are $35-44$ years old, 17.4$\%$ are 45-54 years old, 6.5$\%$ are 18-24 years old, and 6.5$\%$ are 55-64 years old.
 In terms of race and ethnicity, $41.3\%$ are Caucasian, $47.8\%$ are Asian (including South Asian, East Asian, South-east Asian), $6.5\%$ are African, $2.2\%$ are Hispanic / Latino, $2.2\%$ are Pacific islander, and others remained unspecified.

 \paragraph{Synthetic Talking-Head Videos.} As mentioned briefly in the main paper, we pool together videos for the 46 identities from our own 2-stage data capture, along with videos from 24 identities of RAVDESS (scripted monologues only)~\cite{livingstone2018ryerson}, and 91 from CREMA-D (short scripted monologues only)~\cite{cao2014crema}, resulting in a total of 161 unique identities.
 For each of these 161 identities, the remaining 160 are used to drive cross-reenactments, with 8 driving videos randomly selected from the total set of videos for each driving identity.
-Moreover, all videos for the identity are used to drive self-reenactments.
-This results in at least 1300 synthetic videos per identity, with 1280 obtained from cross-reenactments.
 For any given target identity, we incorporate synthetic videos driven by \emph{every} remaining identity.
 During training, such a large variety of cross-reenactments enable effectively learning an appearance-agnostic dynamic facial identity feature space.

+\paragraph{Privacy Considerations.} Face videos are sensitive data, since a person's face is a key identifier.
+We took on this task with care to ensure good data governance.
+Our proposal for the data capture protocol was approved by an Institutional Review Board (IRB).
+Our goal was to provide exhaustive and transparent information to participants about our data capture procedure, future plans with the dataset (including our intent to create synthetic data samples), and conditions under which future research would be conducted---by us and interested third parties.
+The participants were also asked to confirm whether their data can be used for research beyond avatar fingerprinting, and whether it could be shown in public disclosures.
+Each file in our dataset is annotated with their responses.